Our invention of amniotic membrane contact lens, as described in the film "Sight", has helped millions!

 Sight

 The film Sight is based on Dr. Wang’s autobiography From Darkness to Sight, co-starring Greg Kinnear.
+It tells the story of the invention of amniotic membrane contact lens, an innovative technology that has transformed the world and helped restore eyesight in millions!

 Dr Wang's Biography